Composite Reward Design in PPO-Driven Adaptive Filtering: Introduction

-Reinforcement learning (RL) offers a data-driven alternative for adaptive signal filtering that can overcome these limitations.
-In RL, an agent learns to adjust filter parameters through interactions with the environment and feedback in the form of a reward signal, rather than relying on a fixed model.
-Unlike supervised approaches, RL does not require ground-truth clean signals at runtime and can continually adapt online to new noise conditions.
-Policy-gradient methods such as Proximal Policy Optimization (PPO)~\cite{schulman17} have demonstrated robust performance in continuous control tasks and are well-suited for tuning continuous filter coefficients.
+Reinforcement learning (RL) offers a data-driven alternative for adaptive signal filtering.
+Instead of relying on a fixed model, an RL agent learns to adjust filter parameters through interaction with the environment and feedback through a reward signal.
+Unlike supervised approaches, RL does not require ground-truth clean signals at run-time and can continually adapt online to new noise conditions.
+Policy-gradient methods such as Proximal Policy Optimization (PPO)~\cite{schulman17} are particularly suitable because they support continuous actions and use conservative clipped updates that improve training stability.
 PPO uses a clipped surrogate objective to stabilize training, addressing the risk of divergence in high-variance environments, and naturally handles continuous action spaces (e.g., filter weight adjustments).
 Recent advances in RL techniques (e.g., intrinsic reward-based exploration via random network distillation~\cite{burda19}) can further improve an agent's ability to discover effective filtering policies in complex or hard-exploration scenarios.
-In this letter, we leverage PPO with a carefully designed composite reward to develop an adaptive filtering approach that dynamically denoises signals and robustly outperforms conventional solutions in challenging noise environments.
+In this work, PPO is combined with a composite reward design to learn adaptive filtering policies that remain robust under changing and previously unseen noise conditions.